sfeng77/blog/content/post/2017-04-16-buildsite.md

 ---
-title: Build a site like this using Blogdown and Github
+title: Build a site like this using blogdown and github
 author: Sheng
 date: '2017-04-16'
 slug: ''